 When this article matters

-You're either thinking about whether the forwarding address is safe to share with a vendor or filter, or your address accidentally got published somewhere and you want to know what the damage is.
-This article explains exactly how the address is structured, what the security layers are, and how to regenerate when needed.
+You're either deciding whether the forwarding address is safe to put into a filter rule, or your address got shared more widely than intended and you want to know what the exposure actually is.
+This article explains how the address is structured and what the security layers are.

 If you just want to set up forwarding for the first time, see set up email forwarding; this article is the deep-dive on the address itself.